A square is minding its own business when a triangle comes down and

 and circle) to each student.
 Direct them to arrange their shapes

-After completing the drawing, direct students to justify their
+After completing the illustration, direct students to justify their

 illustrations and then to share them with each other.
 Encourage them to